 The Serbia international was one of two players in the Europa League that term to hit double digits (10), alongside eventual ‘Golden Boot’ winner Olivier Giroud (11), while he actually scored the most goals from open play (eight).
 He was a potent, penalty-box assassin, and Florentino Perez wanted a chunk of the action.

-His form provoked Real Madrid to sanction a king’s ransom for his signature, but it’s one of the many Galactico moves that may go down in infamy, with Jovic struggling to recapture his form in Frankfurt, prompting a loan back to the club last season — but he once again finds his place on the Bernabeu bench this term.
+His form provoked Real Madrid to sanction a king’s ransom for his signature, but it’s one of the many Galactico moves that has gone down in infamy, with Jovic struggling to recapture his form in Frankfurt, prompting a loan back to the club in 2020/21 — and his eventual sale to Fiorentina in the summer.

 Frankfurt appearances: 100